Oxfordshire Ironstone Railway

-The Oxfordshire Ironstone Railway was a standard-gauge mineral railway that served an ironstone quarry near the village of Wroxton in Oxfordshire.
+The Oxfordshire Ironstone Railway was a standard-gauge industrial railway that served an ironstone quarry near the village of Wroxton in Oxfordshire.

-The line's history
+History

 The OIR linked the quarry with the Great Western Railway about 6 km to the east at a junction just north of Banbury.
-The line was opened between 1917 and 1919 and closed in 1967; the line was 'lifted', that is the line was formally closed and physically removed from the site, between 1967 and 1968.
+The line was opened between 1917 and 1919 and closed in 1967; the track was removed between 1967 and 1968.
 The quarry was heavily worked in the Second World War.
 The line also served the Banbury Alcan works at one point.
 The popular footpath from Drayton to Drayton Lodge crossed the railway at Drayton Crossing.